Ready to find the perfect college degree?

-Radiation therapy, also called radiotherapy, is a potentially life-saving form of treatment for various types of cancer, as well as other diseases.
-If you consider yourself to be a detail-oriented person, possess the technical skills to learn how to operate medical machinery, and are compassionate toward patients with serious illnesses, then a career as a radiation therapist could be an excellent choice for you.
 While earning a rewarding salary in a fast-growing occupation, you can help patients fight their battles against aggressive diseases.
-To attain this career, you will need schooling beyond the high school level – and preferably a college degree.
+To enter this career, you will need preferably a college degree.
 In fact, most radiation therapists hold a college degree of some type.

 The Role of a Radiation Therapist

 Radiation therapists work with physicians called radiation oncologists and oncology nurses to care for patients.
 They also work with radiation physicists, the science professionals who adjust equipment like linear accelerators.
 Often, a radiation therapist is part of an oncology team dedicated to treating a patient with cancer.
-The team is made up of radiation oncologists, oncology nurses, and medical physicists, as well as radiation therapists.
+The team is made up of:

 The Work Environment of a Radiation Therapist